202Forever/share-my-week/README.md

 - View Design should be pushed in the $project_dir/design/ folder.
 - Consider using [Bootstrap] look and feel as default.
 - To start off designing, you may use the Bootstrap designer [pinguendo].
-- All templates should share the same stylesheet to uphold an consistent design
+- All templates should share the same stylesheet to uphold an consistent design.
+It's good practice to update/override existing html and styles.

 > Pinguendo uses the .less file.
 On saving the template, the file is compiled into .css.
 Therefore modification of style should go into the less file. [less] extends the css body language.